chainsawriot/jmsc1003/problemset5.md

 M: The event of a voter who had participated in at least one protests

-1. Use the notation of conditional probability, what is the 45% in the HKU exit-poll result (Among the voters who voted for Anson Chan, 45% of them had participated in at least one protest)?

-2. Given a person who voted for Anson Chan is chosen, what is the probability for this person had never participated in any protest?
+1. Given a person who voted for Anson Chan is chosen, what is the probability for this person had never participated in any protest?
-3. Given a person who had participated in at least one protests, what is the probability for this person voted for Anson Chan?
+2. Given a person who had participated in at least one protests, what is the probability for this person voted for Anson Chan?
-4. Given a person who had never participated in any protest, what is the probability for this person voted for Regina Ip?
+3. Given a person who had never participated in any protest, what is the probability for this person voted for Regina Ip?

 # Task 2

+(5 marks)

+ucbadmissions.csv
+- gender: Female / Male
+- Admission result, res: Rejected / Admitted
+- Department, dep: 1-6

+Based on the UC Berkeley admission data for the fall of 1973, calculate the overall admission rate of the UC Berkeley i.e. P(res = Admitted), the Male and Female admission rate,i.e., P(res = Admitted | gender = Male) and P(res = Admitted | gender = Female).

+Do you agree the UC Berkeley admission is bias in favour of men?
+Explain your anwser.

+# Task 3

 (4 marks)